jprieton/source-framework/README.md

 What is Source Framework
 ===========

-Source Framework is an toolkit for WordPress that extends the core funcionality for quick develop themes
+Source Framework is an toolkit for WordPress that extends the core funcionality for quick develop themes/plugins

 Bug tracker
 -----------